FlyingCicada/SQL_New/README.md

 SQL was used to analyze movie rental service

-As part of requirements necessary for Udacity nanodegree
+As part of requirements necessary to obtain Udacity nanodegree certificate